cbmira01/NWS/readme.md

 # Neighborhood Web Site

-This project demonstrates an Angular-powered website using back-end interaction with MySQL scripted in PHP.
+This project demonstrates an Angular-powered website using back-end interaction with MySQL scripted in PHP

 ## Features
 - Feature article with image fader